braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/analytics/deliverability_center.md

 #### Authentication

-You can use the authentication dashboard to review the percentage of emails that have passed SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication, Reporting and Conformance).
+You can use the authentication dashboard to review the percentage of emails that have passed Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM), and Domain-based Message Authentication, Reporting and Conformance (DMARC).

 | Graph Type | Definition |
 | ----- | ---------- |